Grimrukh/soulstruct-blender/README.md

 # Soulstruct for Blender

-This Blender add-on enables you to import and export FromSoftware asset files, including FLVER models (Map Pieces, Characters, and Objects), Havok map collision, and Havok animations for characters and objects.
+This Blender add-on enables you to import and export FromSoftware asset files, including FLVER models (e.g. Map Pieces, Characters, Objects, Equipment/Parts), Havok map collision, and Havok animations for characters and objects.

 It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and Soulstruct Havok, an experimental expansion library.

 I developed these tools over the years in parallel with the development of Dark Souls: Nightfall, and finally put aside some time to polish and release them.
 I hope they serve you well and anticipate whatever mods they enable :)

 ## Table of Contents